ModzabazeR/010-Binary-Templates-for-games/README.md

 # Game Binary Templates for 010 Editor

+> **Open Source Alternative Available**: If you're looking for an open source alternative, check out my [ImHex-Game-Patterns-Collection](https://github.com/ModzabazeR/ImHex-Game-Patterns-Collection) - A collection of game binary patterns for [ImHex](https://imhex.werwolv.net/), a free and open-source hex editor that serves as an alternative to 010 Editor templates.

 This repository contains a collection of binary templates (.bt files) for analyzing and editing video game binary files using [010 Editor](https://www.sweetscape.com/010editor/).

 ## What are .bt Templates?